 Next, select the amount you are going to spend to buy the coin in the “You spend” column.
-The service will automatically calculate the number of Bitcoins you will receive in exchange for this amount.
+The service will automatically calculate how much crypto you will get in exchange for this amount.

 FAQ & Everything You Need to Know

 What is a stablecoin?